-Finally, the evaluator shall check that the measured error rates (FRR/FAR or FNMR/FMR) reported in the developer's performance report is equal or lower than the error rates specified in the FIA_MBV_EXT.1.2.
+Finally, the evaluator shall check that the estimated upper bound confidence interval of error rates (FRR/FAR or FNMR/FMR) reported in the developer's performance report do not exceed the claimed error rates specified in the FIA\MBV\EXT.1.2.

 - a.
 Information necessary to perform this EA is described in the TSS, BMD and AGD guidance - b.
 Developer's performance report meets all requirements in Chapter 8, Developer's performance report and its assessment strategy and a valid rationale is provided by developer if the developer's performance report doesn't meet any requirements - c.
-FRR/FAR or FNMR/FMR measured by the developer's performance testing is equal or lower than "defined value" specified in FIA_MBV_EXT.1.2
+Upper bound confidence interval of error rates (FRR/FAR or FNMR/FMR) reported in the developer's performance report do not exceed the claimed error rates specified in FIA\MBV\EXT.1.2